marpon/Print_to_Pdf/README.md

 # Print_to_Pdf
 lib to work with 'Microsoft Print to Pdf' virtual printer in 32 and 64bits

-and some sample code to work with.
+And some sample code to work with.

 Print2pdf.bas is the source for creating the Print2Pdf.exe cmd line tool to convert files to pdf.